A comprehensive aviation solution

 The new international terminal at Oran airport was designed entirely in compliance with a sustainable development approach:

 Work also focused on proper management of water consumption and the well-being of passengers, with transparency to the outer green areas, skylights and green boxes.
 Controlling room temperature will also contribute to achieving a reasonable compromise between energy consumption levels and the thermal comfort felt by passengers.

 Following complaints from local residents and organisations, the airport commissioned an independent report.
-This resulted in the formulation of 23 recommendations, which Helios, an Egis subsidiary specialising in aviation consulting, has been commissioned to implement.
+This resulted in the formulation of 23 recommendations, which the consulting teams in the Aviation domain have been commissioned to implement.